Are You Getting What You Pay For? Auditing Model Substitution in LLM APIs: Problem formulation and threat models

-\paragraph{Benchmark evasion (cached/routed output).} This attack specifically targets verification methods relying on known, fixed prompts, such as benchmark datasets or simple identity queries ("What model are you?").
-The provider implements a detection mechanism (e.g., prompt hashing, string matching, embedding similarity with known benchmark prompts) to identify likely audit queries.
-Upon detection, the provider serves a response generated by (or routes the query to) a genuine \(M_{spec}\) instance.
-If necessary, corresponding metadata like log probabilities can also be cached or generated on-demand from \(M_{spec}\).
-For all other "normal" user queries, the cheaper \(M_{alt}\) is used.
-This allows the provider to pass audits based on known inputs while still achieving cost savings on the majority of traffic.
+\textbf{Benchmark evasion (cached/routed output). } This attack targets verification methods relying on known, fixed prompts, such as benchmark datasets or identity queries.
+The provider detects likely audit queries (e.g., via hashing or embedding similarity) and routes them to a genuine \(M_\text{spec}\) instance or returns cached outputs and metadata.
+Ordinary traffic is served by \(M_\text{alt}\).

-\paragraph{Limiting information disclosure.} Providers might proactively limit the information exposed through their APIs to thwart known verification techniques that rely on richer metadata.
-For instance, after researchers demonstrated that full logit distributions could be reconstructed using logit biasing parameters \citep{stealingproductionlanguagemodel, protectedllmsleak}, several major API providers removed or restricted this feature.